-IBM and Sony are partnering on a project to develop a bold learning platform for students that makes use of blockchain technology.
+IBM and Sony are partnering on a project to develop a bold learning platform for students.
+It will makes use of the blockchain technology.
 On August 9, IBM announced their collaboration with Sony Global Education, a Sony subsidiary which provides global education services.
+The uses of blockchain for education is a novel idea we may have all been waiting for.

 One other advantage of the bold platform is that it allows the student the leeway to study for a particular specialization or specific field of study.